-This is a huge challenge confronting public officials on the political level, as well as within public administrations or non profit organisations.
-It will increase the responsibilities of a much larger group of officials to simultaneously manage not only their programmes but also their budgets.
-It will be their task to cut running programmes in order to be able to come up to new areas of urgent additional public expenditure.
+This is a huge challenge confronting public officials on the political level, as well as within public administrations or non-profit organisations.
+It has increased the responsibilities of a much larger group of officials, who must simultaneously manage not only their programmes but also their budgets.
+It is also their task to cut running programmes in order to be able to get to new areas of urgent additional public expenditure.

-This seminar will focus on adequate approaches of how to manage this multi-year-retrenchment.
-It will, with an international focus, critically analyse past practices of continuing proportional cuts, as well as new approaches.
-The course will also deal with the controversy on the negative effects of austerity on economic growth and employment in several of the Euro countries and discuss the contradictions public policy makers are confronted with.
+This seminar focuses on adequate approaches of how to manage this multi-year retrenchment.
+It has an international focus and critically analyses past practices of continuing proportional cuts, as well as new approaches.
+The course also deals with the controversy surrounding the negative effects of austerity on economic growth and employment in several of the Euro countries and discusses the contradictions that public policymakers are confronted with.